tmoens/zebrafish-facility-manager/zf-usage-docs/docs/stocks.md

 Often the "comment" field is a better place to write detailed stock-specific information.

+### Use of the nursery counts

+It is good practice to enter the counts of fish entering and leaving the nursery.
+By doing so you provide data for nursery mortality rates and for animal husbandry reports in the future.

 ### Informal "To-do"

 The system does not have a "To-do" list capability, but it does support an informal approach.